mcmath/deep-map/README.md

 **Deep Map** recurses through an object and transforms its primitive values &ndash; including nested values &ndash; according to some function.
 Essentially, it's a deep version of [`Array.prototype.map()`][array-prototype-map] that works on all objects rather than just on Arrays.
+Circular references are supported.

 To transform the *keys* of an object rather than its values, use [Deep Map Keys][deep-map-keys].